ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **CSS**

 Cascading style sheets.
-Using CSS, the presentation of websites can be described independently of the content.
+The presentation of websites can be described independently of the content using CSS.
 As a supplement to the page structure defined in HTML, CSS defines how the page is displayed.

 * **Cubietruck / Cubieboard 3**

-Single-board computer similar to Raspberry PI / Odroid, but with SATA interface and 2GB RAM
+Single board computer similar to Raspberry PI / Odroid, but with SATA interface and 2GB RAM

 * **Device**